ganesh2583/Design-Patterns-Java-Impl/README.md

 # Design-Patterns-Java-Impl

 This repo is to implement all the design patterns in Java programming langauge.
-We are going to see the below pattersn:
+We are going to see the below patterns:

 # Singleton
 # Observer